vdbrink/vdbrink.github.io/projects/stretch_display.md

 #### Micro SD-card

 <a href="https://s.click.aliexpress.com/e/_oFKX7oZ" target="_blank">SD card</a> to install the OS on, such as Raspberry Pi OS desktop.
-A minimal of 8 GB version is already enough, but larger one are just a little bit more expensive.
+A minimum of 8 GB is already enough, but larger ones are just a little bit more expensive.
 Speed is not an issue for this card, it only boots and then doesn't need to read and write once it's booted.

 <a href="https://s.click.aliexpress.com/e/_oFKX7oZ" target="_blank"><img src="images_stretch_display/sdcard.webp" alt="SD card" height="100px"/></a>